aidanhopper/Notes/Atomic Notes/302 Exam Review.md

 1. **Initiating Phase**: Where the project is identified and selected.
 2. **Planning Phase**: Defines the scope, resources, schedule, and identifies risk.
 Results in a *baseline plan*.
 3. **Performing Phase**: Longest phase resulting in project deliverables.
-4. **Closing Phase**s: Where everything about the project is discussed, and documents are archived.
+4. **Closing Phases**: Where everything about the project is discussed, and documents are archived.